-MY DEPRESSION shows how it’s possible to survive depression.
+My Depression (The Up and Down of It), shows how it’s possible to survive depression.
 There is a silver lining to the cloud, no matter how constant the presence.
 It is important to remember that no matter what surprises life throws at a person, with the right help, one can learn to cope and enjoy life.

 Best known for her Broadway and international stage smash Runaways, Elizabeth Swados has composed, written and directed for more than 30 years.
 Her work has been performed all over the world, and has received five Tony Award nominations, three Obie Awards and a Guggenheim Fellowship.
 Swados’ other work includes the 2015 world premiere of The Nomad at the Flea Theater; the opening night oratorio at the Spoleto Festival, Spoleto, Italy 2014; the Brooklyn Academy of Music opera Missionaries, about the three church women and one lay person killed during the revolutionary war in El Salvador; Spider Operas at PS122; the revue Political Subversities; and the novel Walking the Dog, to be published in 2016.